-Ludlow didn’t stop with major crimes, his code outlawed swearing, heresy, idleness and stubbornness.
+Ludlow didn’t stop with major crimes.
+His code outlawed swearing, heresy, idleness and stubbornness.
 And he also singled out shuffleboard for elimination.

 In the long run, of course, shuffleboard prevailed – morphing into various forms and enjoying popular revivals during the Roaring 20s and the 1950s.
 Even today shuffleboard can be found in its table and floor varieties.

-As for Roger Ludlow, the publication of his code was the high water mark for his career in New England.
-He was involved in various property disputes and convicted of slandering a woman, whom he declared a witch.
-Ludlow left Connecticut to settle briefly with his brother in Virginia in 1654 and then travelled to Ireland, where he was appointed to a post of magistrate.
+His troubles included a conviction by a court for slandering a woman he had declared a witch.
+Ludlow left Connecticut to settle briefly with his brother in Virginia in 1654 and then travelled to Ireland.
+There he won an appointment to a post of magistrate.
 He did not return to America and died in the 1660s – well before Connecticut became the gaming and gambling capital of New England.